 4. Data formats in the ETL system?

 There is various data format in ETL.
 Some of them are flat files, XML datasets, independent DBMS working tables, normalized entity/relationship (E/R) schemas, and dimensional data models.

 Data profiling is a systematic examination of the quality, scope, and context of a data source to allow an ETL system to be built.
 At one extreme, a very clean data source that has been well maintained before it arrives at the data warehouse requires minimal transformation and human intervention to load directly into final dimension tables and fact tables.

 ETL Validator is a data testing tool that greatly simplifies the testing of Data Integration, Data Warehouse, and Data Migration projects.
-It makes use of our patented ELV architecture to Extract, Load and Validate data from data sources such as databases, flat files, XML, Hadoop and BI systems.
+It uses our patented ELV architecture to Extract, Load, and Validate data from data sources such as databases, flat files, XML, Hadoop, and BI systems.

 Part 2 – ETL Interview Questions (Advanced)

 Let us now have a look at the advanced Interview Questions.

 7. What are the operations in the ETL System?